carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 conditional conformance matches.
 This makes it straightforward to refactor between those two choices, and is easier to learn.

-The other ideas we have considered lack this consistency:
+Some other ideas we have considered lack this consistency:

 -   One approach would be to use implicit arguments in square brackets after the `impl` keyword, and an `if` clause to add constraints: